imranmd/Pesto_React/07-All about React Performance and testing/07-assignment-performance-and-testing.md

 10. Update README and Submission:
     Include instructions in your README file on how to run the unit tests and provide any additional information necessary for running the tests successfully.
 Update the pull request with your changes.

+Submission Guidelines:
+Note: Ensure your code is well-structured, properly commented, and follows best practices for code quality and readability, including Redux-specific guidelines.
+Best coding practices & guidelines should be followed from here: [React Best Coding practices](https://github.com/imranmd/ReactBestPracticesAndGuidelines/)
+Best of luck, and happy coding!